expenture/Expense/README.md

 }
 ```

 ## Architecture

 This app is built on top of [Ruby on Rails](http://rubyonrails.org), with [Devise](https://github.com/plataformatec/devise), [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper/), [Jbuilder](https://github.com/rails/jbuilder) and many others.
 Tests are done by [RSpec](http://rspec.info/).
 The architecture of this app is briefly explained in the sections below:

+### Environment Variables

+By following [The Twelve Factor App](http://12factor.net/) pattern, this application should be [configurable via environment variables](http://12factor.net/config).

+Available environment variable, "ENVs", should be listed in `.env.sample` with their sample values.

 ### Domain Model ERD Diagram

 ![Domain Model ERD Diagram](https://raw.githubusercontent.com/Neson/Expense/master/erd.png?token=ADm_71Ifa7vq1QTmzrWclqSeHpCZUG-kks5W7aHqwA%3D%3D)

 > Note: This diagram is generated with the command `bin/erd`.

-### Environment Variables

-By following [The Twelve Factor App](http://12factor.net/) pattern, this application should be [configurable via environment variables](http://12factor.net/config).

-Available environment variable, ENVs, should be listed in `.env.sample` with their sample values.

 ### The Settings Model